Tax has become a reputation issue.

 What about Luxembourg?

-In Luxembourg, in particular, there’s work to be done for DAC6 Directive compliance once it’s transposed into local law.
+In Luxembourg, as in every Member State, there will be work to be done for DAC6 Directive compliance once it’s transposed into local law.

 The Grand Duchy is a leading financial centre in Europe and, more specifically a centre of excellence for fund distribution.
 In fact, 61% of authorisation for cross-border distribution around the globe comes from funds domiciled in Luxembourg.
-That calls for special attention to the DAC6 requirements.
+That calls for special attention to the DAC6 requirements as the cross-border element is nearly everywhere.

 Because Luxembourg is yet to vote the law to implement DAC6, the impact on financial services and, more precisely, on tax intermediaries will be unveiled later.
-Even once transposed, only practical market experience will shed light on the regulation compliance.
-The end of the first reporting period by August 2010 will be clarifying.
+Even once transposed, only practical market experience, and additional guidelines, will shed light on the regulation compliance.

 Luxembourg businesses want to invest time in understanding the DAC6 requirements and to assess as accurately as possible the administrative load for due diligence so they avoid any delay.
-It’s important to point out that financial penalties for non-compliance haven’t been defined.
+It’s important to point out that financial penalties for non-compliance haven’t been defined by the Directive itself but will have to be set by every Member State.
 Uncertainty, for now, is an unavoidable companion on the path toward DAC6.

 The DAC6 Timeline